upsidedownlabs/upsidedownlabs.github.io/_sources/kits/npg-lite-kits/npg-lite-beast/index.rst

 Using the Kit
 ********************

-This kit is designed for advanced biosignal research, enabling users to quickly start recording and visualizing multi-channel data for high-resolution HCI/BCI experiments.
+This kit is designed for advanced bio-potential signal research, enabling users to quickly start recording and visualizing multi-channel data for high-resolution HCI/BCI experiments.
-The VibZ+ Playmate significantly enhances acquisition by including an additional 3-channel BioAmp, allowing simultaneous recording of up to six biosignal channels.
+The VibZ+ Playmate significantly enhances acquisition by including an additional 3-channel BioAmp, allowing simultaneous recording of up to six bio-potential signal channels.
 It retains the vibration motor, buzzer, and QWIIC port, making it ideal for multi-channel EEG, EMG, or complex biofeedback applications.

 Step 1: Skin Preparation